-1686 These supplements will enhance deterrence by denying potential adversaries any mistaken

-1687 confidence that limited nuclear employment can provide a useful advantage over the United

-1688 States and its allies.
-For example, Russia's belief that limited nuclear first use, potentially

-- including low-yield weapons, can provide such an advantage is based, in part, on Moscow's perception that its greater number and variety of non-strategic nuclear systems provide a - 1690 perception that its greater number and variety of non-strategic nuclear systems provide a 1691 coercive advantage in crises and at lower levels of conflict.
-Correcting this mistaken Russian - 1692 perception is a strategic imperative. - 1693 North Korea is illicitly developing a range of strategic and non-strategic nuclear systems to 1694 threaten the United States, allies, and partners.
-It may mistakenly perceive that these systems,
+These supplements will enhance deterrence by denying potential adversaries any mistaken confidence that limited nuclear employment can provide a useful advantage over the United States and its allies.
+Russia's belief that limited nuclear first use, potentially including low-yield weapons, can provide such an advantage is based, in part, on Moscow's perception that its greater number and variety of non-strategic nuclear systems provide a coercive advantage in crises and at lower levels of conflict.
+Recent Russian statements on this evolving nuclear weapons doctrine appear to lower the threshold for Moscow's first-use of nuclear weapons.
+Russia demonstrates its perception of the advantage these systems provide through numerous exercises and statements.
+Correcting this mistaken Russian perception is a strategic imperative.
+North Korea is illicitly developing a range of strategic and non-strategic nuclear systems to threaten the United States, allies, and partners.
+It may mistakenly perceive that these systems, when coupled with the threat of a strategic nuclear attack against the United States, would provide advantageous nuclear escalation options in crises or conflict.